Ultima Underworld II: Labyrinth of Worlds: Reception

 The Toronto Star's William Burrill called it "the best fantasy ... role-playing game in this (or any parallel) world."
 He praised its automap and noted its increased graphical fidelity.
 However, he found that the control system took time to learn, and he stated, "This is not a game you can master quickly or play in a night.
 It has its frustrations and its flaws, despite its brilliance of design".
 He summarized that "those who are patient will be richly rewarded with a game like no other."
 Computer Gaming World's Doug Sencat enjoyed the game's graphics and praised the plot, conversations and 3D world for giving a sense of "being there".
 However, he noted that the game's movement controls were "a pain" and that navigating the environment was initially "frustrating".
 Sencat was unfavorable toward the linearity of the plot and dialogue trees, and toward NPCs' inability to take actions independent of the player.
 He described the game as "a long and grueling quest" that often "seems more frustrating than enjoyable".
 Although Semcat called it "a relatively high-quality game", he finished, "By the time I finally saw daylight again, emerging from the Labyrinth, I must admit that it wasn't exultation I felt, but sheer relief."
 The magazine's Scorpia was more positive, calling the game "a good follow-up to the previous entry".

+Jim Trunzo reviewed Ultima Underworld II: Labyrinth of Worlds in White Wolf #36 (1993), rating it a 5 out of 5 and stated that "Ultima Underworld II is a true gaming experience.
+If you haven't tried this type of adventure, you can rest assured that it is well worth the money.
+Take a break from group adventures seen from an overhead perspective.
+Get a new outlook on fantasy gaming and check out the view in Ultima II."